 - Because the KiwiSDR uses a fairly powerful FPGA, it was easy to

-add an inexpensive GPS "front end" chip and implement a "simulated" GPS
+add an inexpensive GPS "front end" chip and implement "simulated" GPS

-receiver on the FPGA.
+receiver hardware/software on the FPGA.
 This allows the KiwiSDR to not only

 determine its precise location, but it also allows it to precisely set

-as have a very accurate time-of day clock.
+its "dial" frequency and have an accurate time-of day clock.